joinpursuit/AC_4_Web/units/react/lessons/react_text_input/react_text_input.md

 When the component is initially rendered, the greeting will be `Hello !` - as the default value of `state.name` is an empty string.

-Note that we have defined an `onInput` function for the input field.
+Note that we have defined an `onChange` function for the input field.
 When implementing it, remember to use the automatically-bound function syntax we used in the last lesson.

 ```jsx
   ...